Professor Tsachi Keren-Paz

 Email Address: firstname.lastname@example.org

 Telephone: +44 (0)114 222 6844

 Before joining Sheffield I held positions at Keele University (2007-2018) and the College of Management, School of Law, Israel (2001-2007) and have taught in the past in Tel Aviv, Bar-Ilan and Montreal universities and visited at Cornell University, Girona University and Queensland University of Technology.
 Before joining academia, I have practised law in Herzog Fox & Neeman.

 My scholarship has been cited by the Israeli Supreme Court and other appellate courts, influencing the development of Israeli law in the areas of damages awards for personal injury and defamation, compensation for injuries to autonomy in medical and consumer contexts and standard of care determinations.
 My anti-trafficking scholarship was cited by The Joint Committee on the Draft Modern Slavery Bill Report, was previously presented in the Israeli and UK Parliaments and was the basis for advising governmental bodies and NGOs on these matters and of several submissions to parliamentary committees including Home Affairs.
-I am a member of the AHRC, ESRC and ISF (Israel Science Foundation) Peer Review Colleges.
+I am a member of the AHRC, ESRC and ISF (Israel Science Foundation) Peer Review Colleges and an Expert Panel member of the FWO (Research Foundation Flanders).
 Between 2013 and 2018 I served as Keele Law school’s research director.

 D. Jur. - Osgoode Hall Law School, York University

 LL.B. - Tel Aviv University- Magna cum Laude